I - PRE-PRODUCTION

 Cinema is not just entertainment or even a fleeting intellectual stimulant: it’s a space-time machine, a device to travel the multiverse and live other lives.
 A film is a short, safe and secure opportunity to live another life and wonder: what would I do in that situation?
 How would it feel to be that person or to live that experience?
 As such it’s a real-world shaping tool, because it expands our senses within it and broadens our individual experience of it.
 Just try to think what your life would be like and what your understanding of the world and of other people would be if you had never been exposed to a single film in your life (whether film of television).
 Sure, you would have books, but the same argument applies there too.
 Suppose there were no books or films.
 Just imagine how restricted our awareness of the world would be: anything outside our individual, immediate experience would exist only through tales spoken to us from others.
 This is why throughout human history, storytellers have always been around and important in any society: they expand the mind.

 Think for a moment of who we are: our expectations and behaviors with regards to making friends, dating, having sex, falling in love, falling out of love, getting married, being married, pursuing a career, having children, becoming old, being old, dealing with other people's death, dealing with our own death, etc. All these various aspects of life have been just as much, if not more so, shaped by movies and TV as they have been by any formal education or social conversation.
 We behave by mimicking others – our parents first, then those around us, and we construct our vision of the world with what is shown to us by those we can observe.
 And in this respect, film is probably the most diverse and complete source of models and information.
 Take a TV show like Friends, for instance.
-Given how popular it was when I was growing up and how cherished it still is by almost everyone I know, I’m certain this show played a big part in shaping our view of friendship and romantic pursuits and so, through its viewers, in fact shaped society in its image.
+Given how popular it was when I was growing up and how cherished it still is by almost everyone I know, I’m certain this show played a big part in shaping our views on friendship and romantic pursuits and so, through its audience, in fact shaped society in its image.
 Imagine if Friends hadn’t existed (and that there was no other similar substitute), perhaps society would be a little different, perhaps we wouldn’t date the same way, or balance leisure and work in the same way, or enjoy coffee shops quite as much.
 People who want to become lawyers don’t wake up one morning and think that going to court every day would be fun; no, they mostly will have been inspired one day by some work of fiction depicting the experience of a lawyer or judge who overcomes adversity and restores justice, and enjoyed the feeling of being that character.
 They projected themselves into that story and in return that story shaped the real-life trajectory of an actual human being.

 The flipside of all this is that writing a film is like creating a small life.
 You birth it and everything in it.
 And in a weird way I think this is one of the reasons why I enjoy writing: I get to create another life, one that, unlike the real world, I can control and determine in all aspects from beginning to end.
 This actually raises an interesting thought about character: sometimes, writers say that they have created characters that are so well defined that they take on a life of their own, making their own decisions.
 The writer is just there to report this imaginary world that is unfolding by itself, with characters who are acting as if of their own free will.
 But what makes such a character?
 If you’re writing a story with a strong character, let’s say a female protagonist, usually you will start by developing her backstory, where/when she was born, who her parents were, what her childhood was like, what she likes/dislikes, her character traits, is she shy, outspoken, smart, silly, adventurous, naughty, etc. Basically you are defining her determinants.
 What kind of person is she when we meet her at the beginning of the story?
-And this gives you some sense of what kind of decisions she will make as the story unfolds.
+And this gives you some sense of the kind of decisions she will make as the story unfolds.
 Suppose then there comes a first turning point in the film where the protagonist faces a choice.
-As I said, some writers will say that their characters are so well drawn out that there can be no doubt about what the character will chose: when her boyfriend asks her to fly away with him, she will say “Yes.”
+As I said, some writers will say that their characters are so well drawn out that there can be no doubt as to what the character will chose: when her boyfriend asks her to fly away with him, she will say “Yes.”
 But as a writer, you still have control - you could very well override what you believe to be her natural answer and write that she says “No.” Then what?
 If saying “no” is so blatantly inconsistent with her character up to that point, then you might think the result is just that your character becomes inconsistent, and thereby unbelievable.
 But there are surely cases where two different, even opposite choices can be made, without either one seeming out of character.
 What are we to make of this protagonist now?
 How can we ever say that we are dealing with the same person to begin with?
 If facing a choice with high stakes, a person decides to lie rather than tell the truth, or to kill rather than let live, doesn’t that fundamentally change who this person is, and always was?
 Or does it create two new identities who happen to share a common past?
 One of the guiding principles of good storytelling is to reveal character through choices – the higher the stakes of the choice, the truer the character reveal, the stronger the reward for the audience.
 But are we revealing character through choice, or creating it?
 Or both?
 And what of our own choices?
 Every time we face a decision, is our relationship to that decision the same as the writer’s, who could literally do anything he wants, or as the character’s, who is going to do what his determinants tell him to do?

 It’s probably a mix of both.
 When I look back at the origins of psi, there were many turning points that led me to want to make it.
 Why did I want to make films?
 Why was my mind never willing to let go of that ambition?
 Could I have really done anything else?
 Again, some things were out of my hands, and some were decision points where I could quite possibly have done two different and even opposite things.
 And this seems to hold true in the case of my project.
 If I look back and wonder what directly led me to begin it, beyond my original love for films, there are really two major factors, one based on a decision, and the other based on chance.